woven-baker/test-cpp/module1/03_scope-duration-and-linkage/03_04_storage-duration/03_04_storage-duration.en.md

 }
 ```

 In the above example, dynamicVar is a pointer to an integer allocated on the heap.
 The integer it points to has dynamic storage duration and exists until delete dynamicVar is executed.
+We will learn more about what's going on here later.

 # Exercises